The Support Service of University of Pécs has voluntary projects in each academic year.

 Food: Meal-ticket will be provided for lunch to each days of the month (weekends included).
 For remaining meals additive amount will be payed to the Volunteer.

-Pocket money: 90 EUR/month in cash at the beginning of the month.
+Pocket money: 5 euros/day in cash at the beginning of the month.

 Accommodation: provided in one of the dormitories of the Hosting Organisation.
 The Volunteer will have a guest room on his/her own.
 The room has internet access, shared bathroom, kitchen.